Share your insights

 Drawer test

-First check for foot pain, then flex knee to 90˚, sit on the side of their foot, and hold upper tibia with thumbs on tibial tuberosity and fingers in popliteal fossa.
-Pull anteriorly (anterior lag = anterior cruciate ligament laxity); then push posteriorly (posterior lag = posterior cruciate ligament laxity).
+Flex knee to 90˚.
+With your hands around their upper tibia (thumbs on tibial plateau), pull anteriorly (anterior lag = anterior cruciate ligament laxity); then push posteriorly (posterior lag = posterior cruciate ligament laxity).

 Lachman’s test